gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.AddTicketPayload.md

 > `optional` **status**: `string`

-- Status of the ticket
+- Status of the ticket.

 ***